 - B. Travel Time.
 Travel time to attend schools when officers volunteer to attend such schools shall be compensated at the regular straight time rate. - C. Oktoberfest.
-All hours of work performed between the hours from 7:00 AM Friday to 7:00 AM Sunday on Oktoberfest weekends shall be paid at double time.
-Effective in 2016, the hours for double time shall be from 6:00 AM Friday to 6:00 AM Sunday of the Oktoberfest weekend. - D. Regular Compensatory Time Bank. - 1.
+All hours of work performed between the hours from 6:00 AM Friday to 6:00 AM Sunday of the Oktoberfest weekend shall be paid at double time.
+This provision does not apply to training (including associated travel) and court time. - D. Regular Compensatory Time Bank. - 1.
 Employees shall be allowed to elect compensatory time in lieu of paid overtime.

-Employees may accumulate and bank up to eighty (80) hours of compensatory time at any one time during each year. - 2.
+- Employees may accumulate and bank up to one hundred twenty (120) hours of compensatory time at any one time during each year. - 2.
 Paid compensatory time off may be taken with the approval of the commanding officer.
-Unused compensatory time in excess of forty (40) hours must be used or it will be paid in cash as of the last pay period of each calendar year.
-Only forty (40) hours of compensatory time may be carried over from one calendar year to the next.
+Unused compensatory time in excess of eighty (80) hours must be used or it will be paid in cash as of the last pay period of each calendar year.
+Only eighty (80) hours of compensatory time may be carried over from one calendar year to the next.
 One calendar year is defined as the first pay period through the last pay period of each year as defined by the City.
-Compensatory time that is paid in cash at the end of a year shall be paid off at the last rate in existence for that year.

-- 3. There shall be no exceptions to the limitations imposed herein. - 4.
+Compensatory time that is paid in cash at the end of a year shall be paid off at the last rate in existence for that year. - 3.
+There shall be no exceptions to the limitations imposed herein. - 4.
 At the employee's option, the payoff of all compensatory time on the first pay period in December of each year may occur subject to the following: It is agreed that 2/3 of the remaining monies available in the police department's annual overtime budget may be used to pay out compensatory time balances of employees that so request.
 Requests from employees will be honored in the order of total bargaining unit seniority. - E. Training.
-Mandatory training, including but not limited to in-service training, Civil Unrest Team training, Emergency Response Team training, or any other mandatory training, will be paid at the rate of time and one-half and the employee shall elect whether he/she shall receive it as compensatory time or paid overtime.
+Mandatory training, including but not limited to in-service training,, Emergency Response Team training, or any other mandatory training, will be paid at the rate of time and one-half and the employee shall elect whether he/she shall receive it as compensatory time or paid overtime.
 Mandatory time shall always be at the rate of time and one-half.